ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: unnumbered}

 A path by itself in a Logical context is an existence test which yields true if the path selects at least one node and yields false if the path does not select any nodes.
+A function expression with result type `SingleNodeType` or `NodesType` in a Logical context is an existence test which yields true if the function returns a non-empty nodelist and yields false if the function returns an empty node-list.

 Existence tests differ from comparisons in that:

 * they work with arbitrary relative or absolute paths (not just Singular Paths).
 * they work with paths that select structured values.
+* they work with function expressions with result type `SingleNodeType` or `NodesType` (not just `SingleNodeType`).

-To test the value of a node selected by a path, an explicit comparison is necessary.
+To test the value of a node selected by a path or returned by a function expression, an explicit comparison is necessary.
 For example, to test whether the node selected by the path `@.foo` has the value `null`, use `@.foo == null` (see {{null-semantics}}) rather than the negated existence test `!@.foo` (which yields false if `@.foo` selects a node, regardless of the node's value).